-Join author and university educator Gerard Collins for this unique writing getaway in beautiful Saint Andrews By-the-Sea, named Canada's Top Destination by USA Today.
+Author and university educator Gerard Collins hosted this unique writing getaway in beautiful Saint Andrews By-the-Sea, named Canada's Top Destination by USA Today.

 The fall is an ideal time to rededicate yourself to your craft.
 During this retreat, you'll receive:

 Note: If you wish to sign up for the workshops only, they are $135 each, or both for $250, and this price includes lunch.
 Workshops take place at the Rossmount on Tuesday and Thursday, October 24 & 26, from 10:00am to 12:30pm, after which you'll join us for a meal prepared by the Inn's award-winning chef.

 Contact email@example.com for more information and to register for one or both of these workshops and lunch.

 Join us for five nights at the Rossmount Inn, a 3-storey manor house on an 87 acre estate set between the forest and the sea.
 It includes Chamcook Mountain, the highest point in the Passamaquoddy Bay area, and has breathtaking vistas over the Bay, Chamcook Lake, St. Croix River and the coast of Maine.

 The Rossmount Inn has been featured in “Where to Eat in Canada” for the past five years, and Chef Chris Aerni, who received his traditional chef’s training in Switzerland, is renowned for his gourmet meals created with local, seasonal, organic and wild foods.
 There are beautiful nature trails directly behind the Inn, and it is only a few minutes from St. Andrews By-the-Sea, recently named USA Today's Top Canadian Destination.

 Your Educator and Writer in Residence